Jinnah family: Fourth generation

-She had a rift with her father when she expressed her desire to marry a Parsi from her mother's family, Neville Wadia.
+She had a rift with her father when she expressed her desire to marry a Parsi from India, Neville Wadia.
 According to M C Chagla in "Roses in December", Jinnah, a Muslim, disowned his daughter after trying to dissuade her from marrying Neville.
 Dina Wadia was the only direct living link to Jinnah and the nation of Pakistan claiming her father as its own father of the nation is assumed to have some kind of kinship with her according to Akbar S. Ahmed.
 His descendants through her are part of the Wadia family and reside in India as she married and stayed in India after the creation of Pakistan in 1947.
 Dina Wadia lived alone with staff in the New York City, United States.
 Wadia died of pneumonia at her home in New York on 1 November 2017 at the age of 98.